 The region can be characterised by compartments with varying tectonic movement in close proximity, as described by many studies of local seismic activity.
-Focal mechanism in the SW Alps indicate predominantly N-S to NNW-SSE striking normal faulting (e.g. Nicolas et al., 1998; Sue et al., 2000), while in the W Alps strike-slip earthquakes have been observed and explained as a consequence of regional NW-SE compression and NE-SW extension (Maurer et al., 1997).
+Focal mechanism in the SW Alps indicate predominantly N-S to NNW-SSE striking normal

+50 faulting (e.g. Nicolas et al. (1998) and Sue et al. (2000)), while in the W Alps strike-slip earthquakes have been observed and explained as a consequence of regional NW-SE compression and NE-SW extension (Maurer et al., 1997).
+A rotation of the dominant tensional axis over the bending western Alps was recently described by Mathey et al. (2020).
+The Albstadt Shear

+Zone in the NW foreland of the Alps is dominated by NNE-SSW striking sinistral strike-slip events (Mader et al., 2020).
 In the central Alps, Marschall et al. (2013) observe strike-slip faulting in central Switzerland.
-NW-SE striking normal faulting is reported for SE Switzerland (e.g. Marschall et al., 2013; Diehl et al., 2018).
-Reiter et al. (2018) provide focal mechanism solutions from P and S polarities and amplitude ratios for the Central to Eastern Alps.
-They report strike-slip mechanisms and oblique strike-slip mechanisms in the Brenner-Inntal transfer zone (see Brenner and Inntal fault in Fig. 1), and normal faulting is seen with a strike direction parallel to the Giudicarie fault system.
+NW-SE striking normal faulting is reported for SE Switzerland (e.g. Marschall et al. (2013); Diehl et al. (2018)).
+Reiter et al. (2018) provide focal mechanism solutions from P and S polarities and amplitude ratios for the northern central to eastern Alps.
+They report strike-slip mechanisms and oblique strike-slip mechanisms in the Brenner-Inntal transfer zone, and normal faulting is seen with a strike direction parallel to the Giudicarie fault system.
 Within this fault system, EW to NE-SW striking thrust faulting with strike-slip components were described by Viganò et al. (2008).
-The Italian MT data set provides extensive mechanisms for N Italy.
-Within the Lake Garda region and in the eastern Southern (eS) Alps close to Friuli thrust faulting with ENE-WSW to

-ESE-WNW strike direction is dominant (Pondrelli et al., 2006; Anselmi et al., 2011; Bressan et al., 1998).
-East of Friuli and in the Northern Dinarides, both (oblique) thrust and strike-slip faulting is observed (Pondrelli et al., 2006; Moulin et al., 2016).
+The Italian CMT data set provides extensive mechanisms for N Italy.
+Within the Lake Garda region and in the SE Alps close to Friuli thrust faulting with ENE-WSW to ESE-WNW strike direction is dominant (Pondrelli et al., 2006; Anselmi et al., 2011; Bressan et al., 1998).
+East of Friuli and in the northern Dinarides, both, (oblique) thrust and strike-slip faulting is observed (Pondrelli et al., 2006).
 This overview is by far not complete, but provides a small glimpse into the complex seismic and tectonic activity that is not simply dominated by the main active deformation fronts at the southern and northern margin of the Alps, but also occurs in smaller fault systems across the entire region.